yegor256/blog/_drafts/iccq.md

 published.
 First, we invited a few people who we personally knew.
 Then, we decided to try to keep the PC as diverse as possible in terms of country of origin.
 We didn't want to see there only people living in Russia.
-We wanted to build a truly international PC and also truly professional.
+We wanted to build a truly international PC and also truly professional, whatever this means.
 Because of this plan, the only option for us was cold calling---we didn't know so many people from different places.
 We've sent about 400 invitation emails to people who participated in similar conferences worldwide.
 As you can see on the website: [30 of them](https://www.iccq.ru/2021.html#pc)